girlscript/winter-of-contributing/Python/README.md

 15. Functions
 16. What_is_Filter_in_python
 17. OOP-Class
+18. Generators
-18. Advanced function-reduce()
+19. Advanced function-reduce()
-19. Advanced Function - Zip
+20. Advanced Function - Zip
-20. List Comprehension
+21. List Comprehension
-21. Advanced function-map()
+22. Advanced function-map()
-22. What is Automation?
+23. What is Automation?
-23. Args and Kwargs
+24. Args and Kwargs
-24. Web_Scraping
+25. Web_Scraping
-25. Python File I/O
+26. Python File I/O